'It's insurrection' Biden says, as Trump supporters storm U.S. Capitol

 “You have to go home now, we have to have peace,” he said, adding: “We love you.
 You’re very special.”

-Twitter Inc later restricted users from retweeting Trump’s video and tweet “due to a risk of violence.”
+Twitter Inc later restricted users from retweeting Trump’s video, and Facebook Inc took it down entirely, citing the risk of violence.

-Police later cleared protesters off the Capitol steps, according to video, and were working to clear them from the building.

 Vice President Mike Pence, who had presided over the joint session of Congress, had already been escorted from the Senate.